 Here for the gold?
 Start your adventure by completing a Recreational Mineral Collection Permit, which is $5 per day and good for up to eight visitors.
-This permit is required for all mineral collection activities, including panning and sluicing, and will reserve approximately 100 yards of Butte Creek for you and your group.
+This permit is required for more intensive mineral collecting activities, such as sluicing, but not for "hands and pans" panning, and will reserve approximately 100 yards of Butte Creek for you and your group.
 Choose between several sites, depending on your wants and needs:

 - Sites 5 through 11 have dispersed camping spots nearby.

 - Sites 12 through 18b have relatively easy access from the Butte Creek Trail south of Doe Mill Road.

 - Sites 19 through 26 require a longer, steeper hike in but offer more solitude for the rugged adventurer.

 Camping at the Forks of Butte Creek Recreation Area is free and primitive, just like in 1849!
 Bring all of your essentials and camp in the mixed-conifer forest next to Butte Creek.
 You can camp for up to 14 days at a time on BLM land.
 If you want a campfire, obtain a free California Campfire Permit and check with the BLM or Cal-Fire for any fire restrictions.
 (And make sure to clean up after yourselves so that it stays clean for future visitors.)